ImageMagick/Usage-Markdown/fourier/fft_math/index.md

 Using [FX, DIY Operator](../../transforms/#fx) applies the formula directly.
 But as it is interpreted, it is very slow.
-However the formulas are applied all in a single expression, avoiding the need for intermediate images.
+However, the formulas are applied all in a single expression, avoiding the need for intermediate images.
 For non-HDRI versions of IM this will reduce Quantum Rounding effects.

 **Composite math**

 This uses Image Composition to perform mathematical operations, which is much faster than 'FX Math'.
-However you can only do one mathematical operation at a time, which means after every operation the image must be saved into another in-memory image.
+However, you can only do one mathematical operation at a time, which means after every operation the image must be saved into another in-memory image.
 For non-HDRI versions this will produce extra 'rounding effects' between operations.

 The other aspect touched on above is the use of HDRI.

 [HDRI versions of ImageMagick](../../basics/#hdri) saves the color values as floating point numbers instead of QuantumRange scaled integers (See [Quality](../../basics/#quality)).
-As such when generating the FFT images, or saving the intermediate results to a new image, does not cause 'rounding effects' especially when small values (typical in FFT images) are involved.
+As such, generating the FFT images, or saving the intermediate results to a new image, does not cause 'rounding effects' especially when small values (typical in FFT images) are involved.

-Also as Real/Imaginary FFT image pairs require the use of negative numbers you must use a HDRI version of image magick when processing these types of FFT images.
+Also, as Real/Imaginary FFT image pairs require the use of negative numbers, you must use a HDRI version of image magick when processing these types of FFT images.

 Negatives are however not a problem for Magnitude/Phase FFT images, so you can process such images without using HDRI, though you will still have strong 'rounding effects' between each and every image processing step.

-Because of this Fast Fourier transforms, are best used on [HDRI](../../basics/#hdri) versions of ImageMagick, regardless of the type of FFT images you are using.
+Because of this, Fast Fourier transforms are best used on [HDRI](../../basics/#hdri) versions of ImageMagick, regardless of the type of FFT images you are using.
-The exact same commands are used for both HDRI and non-HDRI version of ImageMagick.
+The exact same commands are used for both the HDRI and non-HDRI version of ImageMagick.

 > ![](../../img_www/reminder.gif)![](../../img_www/space.gif)
+> :REMINDER:
 > When saving intermediate [HDRI](../../basics/#hdri) images to a disk file, you will need to use one of the very few floating point image file formats.
 > These formats include [NetPBM PFM](../../formats/#netpbm) file format, [TIFF](../../formats/#tiff), or the [MIFF](../../files/#miff) file format with the special setting "`-define quantum:format=floating-point`".